OVS-Kernel Hardware Acceleration

 Metadata

-This mode is needed to support SR-IOV live migration and dual-port RoCE.
+This mode is required to support SR-IOV live migration and dual-port RoCE.

 Note